Nutro Ultra Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effects of the flaxseed in this recipe, and the pea protein and potato protein contained in some other recipes (puppy formulas), this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the flaxseed in this recipe, and the pea protein and potato protein contained in some other recipes (puppy formulas), this looks like the profile of a kibble containing a moderate amount of meat.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.